Zaibxd/mern-estate/client/README.md

 # Install tailwind (Go to official tailwind css site and paste the given commands inside client folder)

-# Adding project to GitHub repository
+# Adding project to GitHub repository (do this in root not client side of server side)
 1)git init (Initialize)
 2)git add . / git add all (Adding all the files inside our application) 3)git commit -m "your message"